Pakistan blast: How did we get here? – DW – 08/01/2023

 Even Pakistan's top officials faced the threat of suicide blasts, including ex-President General Pervez Musharraf, and ex-Prime Minister Shaukat Aziz, in 2003 and 2004 respectively.
 Both were unharmed in the attacks.

-In 2005, Lashkar-e-Jhangvi, a Pakistani sectarian terror outfit, carried out suicide attacks at the shrines of Pir Rakheel Shah in Jhal Magsi, Balochistan, and Bari Imam in Islamabad.
+In 2005, Lashkar-e-Jhangvi, a Pakistani sectarian terror outfit, carried out suicide attacks at the shrines of Pir Rakheel Shah in the Jhal Magsi district of the Balochistan province, and of Bari Imam in Islamabad.

 TTP rises after Red Mosque clampdown

-The siege culminated in a deadly battle, with over 100 militants and at least 11 law enforcement members losing their lives.
+The siege culminated in a deadly battle, with more than 100 militants and at least 11 law enforcement members losing their lives.
 Several months later, the TTP appeared on the scene as a formidable militant outfit.

-Attacks quickly grew more frequent, with the country's former prime minister Benazir Bhutto dying in a suicide attack on December 2007.
-The background of her assassination was never fully cleared.
+Attacks quickly grew more frequent, with former Prime Minister Benazir Bhutto dying in a suicide attack on December 2007.
+The background of her assassination was never fully made clear.

-In 2008, Pakistani officials noted 59 suicide attacks in the country, with more total causalities than Afghanistan and Iraq had that same year.
+In 2008, Pakistani officials noted 59 suicide attacks in the country, with more total casualties from such attacks than Afghanistan and Iraq had that same year.
 The numbers remained high for several years after that.

 Years of decline

-"Until late-2020, TTP had been crumbling under Pakistan's sustained Zarb-e-Azb operation, the deaths of successive leaders by US drone strikes, and an internal rift that steadily pushed factions of the terror organization to relocate to neighboring Afghan provinces," said journalist Kakakhel.
+"Until late-2020, TTP had been crumbling under Pakistan's sustained Zarb-e-Azb operation, the deaths of successive leaders by US drone strikes and an internal rift that steadily pushed factions of the terror organization to relocate to neighboring Afghan provinces," journalist Kakakhel said.

 Taliban takeover in Afghanistan boosts militants